‘More motorbikes are stolen in the UK than are bought new, and it takes on average 20 seconds to steal a motorcycle

 Very few security devices are 100% burglar-proof.
 The most determined thief will crack a device if given enough time.

-While locks and chains will slow them down think about where to position the lock for greatest hindrance to a thief.
+While locks and chains will slow them down, think about where to position the lock for the greatest hindrance to a thief.
 Make it as hard to access and break as possible.

 Knowing who the enemy is and having a comprehension of their criminal mindset will give you some advantages.

-You can still think like the devil and keep a clean sheet so don’t worry about momentarily entering a world you despise; Lee Child and Patricia Cornwell do this quite regularly, and they seem pretty nice folk at their book signings!
+You can still think like the devil and keep a clean sheet so don’t worry about momentarily entering a world you despise; Lee Child and Patricia Cornwell do this regularly, and they seem pretty nice folk at their book signings!